Tapchicoma/TapokOverlay/README.md

 ## Description

-My custom overlay for Gentoo containing packages not present in main repository.
+My custom ebuilds repository for the [Gentoo OS](https://www.gentoo.org/) containing packages that are not present in the main repository.

 ## How to add